ENSTA governance and organization

 • It is consulted on issues relating to training in its various aspects, in particular on programs and teaching volumes, teaching methods, knowledge assessment, study certification, and links between teaching and research.

-• It gives its opinion on the ENSTA tuition regulations, which become enforceable after approval by the Board of Directors.
+• It gives its opinion on ENSTA's tuition regulations, which become enforceable after approval by the Board of Directors.

 • It is consulted on all appointments of teaching staff in their main occupation and on the general management of teaching staff in their secondary occupation.

-• It gives its opinion on any matter submitted to it by the General Director.
+• It gives its opinion on any matter submitted by the General Director.

-• It meets at least twice a year when convened by its chair.
-It also meets when convened by its chair if at least half of its members so request.
+• It meets at least twice a year when convened by its president.
+It also meets when convened by its president if at least half of its members so request.

 Research Council